 First of all, the Puritans or “Pilgrims” were a fringe religious group.

 The only reason they were allowed to leave England is because the English wanted nothing to do with them.
 Good riddance.

-They had a tough journey because they weren’t well prepared for it.
+They had a tough journey because they weren’t prepared for it.

 The pilgrims were headed to the mouth of the Hudson River, but had the good luck to crash land in a place that had already been cleared for habitation and farming, but was mostly abandoned.
 They basically walked into land that had already been developed.

 The development was mostly empty because early travels of French and English explorers had introduced European diseases that devastated America’s Indigenous peoples who had no resistance to these foreign illnesses.

-We are talking about tens of millions of deaths with an 80% depopulation rate.
+We are talking about tens of millions of deaths with an 80-90% depopulation rate.
 So in a family of ten, there would be only one or two people left.